leonidg/gitdoc/Git.md

 ## Undoing changes

 As I said before, Git makes it very hard to lose data once it learns about it.
-In this section, we're going to look at some of the ways Git lets us make changes—and also to undo them.
+In this section, we're going to look at some of the ways Git lets us make changes&mdash;and also to undo them.

 We've already seen a way to do this in the simplest case: discarding a change that was made and not committed.
 Recall that after we made a change to `foo.txt`, we were able to get rid of it like it never happened.
 Let's try something like that again.